mitmath/18335/README.md

 * CG vs gradient descent
 * Newton's method

-** Further Reading:** See this excellent [introduction to CG](https://github.com/mitmath/18335/blob/master/notes/painless-conjugate-gradient.pdf) from first principles.
+**Further Reading:** See this excellent [introduction to CG](https://github.com/mitmath/18335/blob/master/notes/painless-conjugate-gradient.pdf) from first principles.

+### Lecture 21 (May 2)

+* Newton's method in higher dimensions
+* Secant and quasi-Newton methods
+* Broyden's updates and BFGS

+**Further Reading:** See Prof. Johnson's BFGS notes on preserving the SPD property during quasi-Newton updates and the original references of Broyden, Fletcher, Goldfarb, and Shanno.
+For a modern perspective on secant and multi-secant methods, see [Feng and Saad](https://doi.org/10.1002/nla.617).